 Agent or Distributor

 Licensing and franchises are common business agreements used in El Salvador.
-Licensing is most commonly used for clothing brands.
+Licensing is most commonly used for clothing brands, food and beverages, car rentals, marketing, and communication.
 U.S. franchise concepts are common in many segments including: fitness, mailing and shipping, real estate, training, and travel.
 U.S. franchises for fast food and casual dining restaurants have been very successful.

 Opening an Office